MarkusH/talk-orm/examples.rst

 When there are `one-to-one` and `many-to-one` relationships, there probably are `one-to-many` and `many-to-many` as well.
 And indeed, there are.
-You use them when you have ``ManyToManyFields`` or when you follow a ``ForeignKey`` backwards.
+You use them when you have ``ManyToManyFields`` or when you follow a ``ForeignKey`` backward.

-Given our database schema, we have that scenario when we want to list all books for each author.
+Given our database schema, we have that scenario when we want to list all the books for each author.
 The naïve approach will look a bit like this:

 .. code:: python